Introducing the creatures that populate my feet

 We walk to the small shop near my house and buy five bottles of vinegar for a total of 2,5 liters.
 The owner cannot resist:

 “Why do you need all this vinegar?” she asks.

 “We will drink it, we are too poor to buy wine,” I answer with a smile.
 I’m quite sure she believed me.

 We arrive at home and I put all the shit we bought on the table.
 I’m impressed.
 I had a fungus another time in the past, but the doctor only gave a cream to me.
 Amateur.

-I get a basin and I fill it with half liter of hot water, 25 centiliters of vinegar, some white powder and two packets of the mysterious medicine that makes turn the water in blood as Moses’ cane.
+I get a basin and I fill it with half a liter of hot water, 25 centiliters of vinegar, some white powder, and two packets of the mysterious medicine that makes turn the water in blood as Moses’ cane.

 I feel like Magica de Spell.

 The basin releases a disgusting smell but I put my feet into it anyway.